-There were a small number of changes made to the financial statements arising from our audit work, which were reported to the Joint Audit Committee in our Audit of Financial Statements Report at the meeting held on 27 November 2023.
+The draft statements presented for audit were of reasonable quality.
+There were a significant number of changes made to the financial statements arising from our audit work, which were reported to the Joint Audit Committee in our Audit of Financial Statements Report on 30 January 2025.